quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 This says that for a function application, if the function has some function type and the argument has the same type as the function's argument type, the whole application is assigned the function's return type.

 Notice that these are all mono types.
 But a function can have a polymorphic type scheme, right?
 As it turns out, when a function is applied, if it has a polymorphic type, that scheme gets instantiated on the spot to the appropriate mono type.
-Right now, this happens magically from a rule I'll introduce in a moment, but we'll see how to revise these rules later to make them implementable.
+There is a rule for instantiating schemes, and I'll get to that in a moment.

 Here is the rule for lambda expressions, or anonymous functions: